mrshmllow/wire/doc/tutorial/overview.md

 ---
 comment: false
-title: Wire Tutorial Overview
+title: wire Tutorial Overview
-description: In this tutorial we will create and deploy a Wire Hive.
+description: In this tutorial we will create and deploy a wire Hive.
 ---

 # {{ $frontmatter.title }}

-Wire is a tool to deploy NixOS systems.
+wire is a tool to deploy NixOS systems.
 Its usage is inspired by [colmena](https://colmena.cli.rs/).
 In many places it's configuration attempts to remain a superset[^1] of colmena, however it is **not** a fork.

 [^1]: A lot of your colmena module options will continue to work with wire, but wire has additional ergonomic changes you can take advantage of.

 ::: warning
-Wire is alpha software, please use at your own risk.
+wire is alpha software, please use at your own risk.
 Many features listed in this documentation overall may not be complete / implemented, however features covered in this this tutorial are considered complete.
 :::

 ---

-In this tutorial we will create and deploy a Wire Hive.
+In this tutorial we will create and deploy a wire Hive.
 Along the way we will encounter [npins](https://github.com/andir/npins), simple NixOS configurations, virutal machines, and deployment keys.